 Let’s Talk: Temperature Checks and Other Dialogues

-Great training is a dialog and not a monolog.
+Great training is a dialogue and not a monologue.
 In this part of the program, we will look at tips and tactics for managing the modern classroom, engaging the millennial learner, and keeping participants focused in an increasingly distracted world.
 Working through a series of case studies, group members will develop solutions to a series of 21st-century challenges.